This post contains affiliate links.

 Choosing between Mexico and Peru isn’t easy, but this guide is here to help.

-I spent more than four months living, working, and traveling in Peru, and then two more months in Mexico.
-In Peru, I spent time in Lima, Cusco, Arequipa, and Huaraz, and in Mexico I lived in Playa del Carmen and Mexico City.
+I spent more than four months living, working, and traveling in Peru, and more than 10 months in Mexico.
+In Peru, I spent time in Lima, Cusco, Arequipa, and Huaraz, and in Mexico I’ve lived in Playa del Carmen, Mexico City, Puebla, Oaxaca, San Miguel de Allende, Puerto Vallarta, Queretaro, and more.

 I got to know both countries pretty well, and now I’m comparing them in the ultimate Mexico vs. Peru showdown – only one will come out on top.

 Let’s start with Peru because it has one of the most famous sites in the world: Machu Picchu.
-In addition, you may also be interested in:
+Other top sites and popular experiences in Peru include:

 - Cusco, the heart of the ancient Inca empire